quartercastle/vector/README.md

 result := v1.Add(v2)
 ```

-The mutable implementation is a lot faster and uses less memory compared to the immutable, this is because the calculation is done in place which saves a memory allocation for the resulting vector.
+The mutable implementation is a lot faster and uses less memory compared to the immutable, this is because the calculation is done in place.
 Mutable operations shall be used with care, because it can lead to bugs that can be hard to spot.
 A use case i find useful is to use the mutable operations when you are inlining the instantiation of the vectors.

 ```go